 Large projects are 10 times more likely to fail outright, according to another industry report, and two times more likely to be late, over budget and missing critical features when compared with smaller projects.
 While small and medium projects may not be quite as fraught with peril, anyone who’s worked on them knows they certainly aren’t without their woes.

 So, what are the culprits behind these epic and not-so-epic fails?
 According to PMI, common causes of project failure range from changing priorities within an organization (40 percent) to limited resources (20 percent).
 While some may be out of our control as project managers, many are not.

 Here are six not-so-obvious reasons why a project plan can quickly go awry:

-- Ineffective juggling of virtual teams—With teams working remotely, often globally, in different time zones, and across various cultures and languages—communication skills and time management have become more critical than ever for successful project plans.
+With teams working remotely, often globally, in different time zones, and across various cultures and languages—communication skills and time management have become more critical than ever.
 Having access to tools that let stakeholders manage on the go and share the latest statuses, conversations and project timelines quickly through a dedicated project site (like those offered by good PM software) keeps everyone connected and organized.

-- Communication breakdown—The PMI found that one of the top causes of project failure reported by companies is poor communication.
+The PMI found that one of the top causes of project failure reported by companies is poor communication.
 Fortunately, the latest research indicates that purchasing the right PM software seems to significantly improve internal team communication, as well as communication with clients.
-The ability to communicate in real time with team members down the hall or across the globe using tools designed to transmit your critical conversations quickly and securely is key to a project’s success.
+The ability to communicate in real-time with team members down the hall or across the globe using tools designed to transmit your critical conversations quickly and securely is key to a project’s success.